Harness your creativity to develop a unique virtual world and thrilling gaming experience. Take advantage of a $3,000 bursary for a limited time.

 Students in this course work as a team to apply knowledge and skills mastered in Video Game Design, Business & Organization, Engines II 2D, and Engines II 3D courses to develop an Unreal video game of choice.
 Students will be mentored throughout the process to produce commercial quality video games.

 This course provides students with the knowledge and ability to rapidly prototype video game demos to showcase “proof-of-concepts”.
 Students in this course will also work as a team to apply knowledge and skills mastered to develop a video game prototype.
 Additionally, students will be mentored throughout the process to relay the skills and thought processes necessary to produce commercial quality video games.

 During my time at triOS, not only did I learn all the needed skills and expertise to successfully enter the video game industry, but the staff and faculty became like a second family to me.
-The time I spent at triOS helped me grow as a human, and more specifically, a responsible adult.
+The time I spent at triOS helped me grow as a human, and more specifically, as a responsible adult.
 They truly care about their students' success.

 This program requires students to bring their own device.
 Learn more about the technology requirements that will help you succeed.